 “Tania Sen’s sculpture Precious Metal (2014) is made out of an orange cone …In this work Sen alludes to consumer culture by borrowing text that is similar in texture, form and color to the iconic Coca-Cola logo from the world of advertising.
 She alter the words, however, to “Shared Wealth”.
 The gold paint coating the traffic cone, a universally recognized object like the Coca-Cola beverage, suggest the risky outcome veneration of consumer culture may impose on notions of value and corporate wealth.”

-The dichotomy lies in the propagation of an otherwise didactic ideology in a commercial form.
-Thus raising the question, if an ideology can indeed be sold?
+There is dichotomy in the propagation of an otherwise didactic ideology in a commercial form.
+Hence it raises the question, as to weather or not an ideology can indeed be sold?
 Can an ideology be sexy even if it requires a certain degree of dedication and selflessness?
 It scopes the limit of the boundary that many of us envision with money.
 Keynes emphasized the role of money as a “store of value.”
 Why, he asked, should anyone outside a lunatic asylum wish to “hold” money?
 The answer he gave was that “holding” money was a way of postponing transactions.
 The “desire to hold money as a store of wealth is a barometer of the degree of our distrust of our own calculations and conventions concerning the future.